Alcohol in Iran: Islamic period

 Wine drinking was prominent in Classical Islam, from Al-Andalus in the west to Khorasan in the east.
 The Iranian Saffarid and Samanid rulers, the first to look for autonomy from their Abbasid suzerains, were known, as Matthee explains, "for the gusto with which they and their entourage indulged in wine-drinking."
 The 11th-century Qabus-nama, written by Keikavus of the Ziyarid dynasty, explicitly records that the Quran prohibits wine consumption, yet also states advice (same goes for Nizam al-Mulk's Siyasatnama) on what the proper fashion is for drinking wine while also taking it for granted that wine will be served at feasts.

 The English traveller and writer Thomas Herbert wrote in 1627 about the difference between wine consumption of the Ottomans and Iranians.
-According to Herbert, the Ottomans, who, although were prohibited to drink wine by law, still drank it covertly.
+According to Herbert, the Ottomans, who, although they were prohibited to drink wine by law, still drank it covertly.
 The Iranians on the other hand, Herbert asserted, had long consumed wine openly and to excess.
 According to the French traveller Jean Chardin, who was in 17th-century Safavid Iran, drinking was mainly done in order to get drunk fast hence the appreciation of Iranians for strong wines.
 Echoing Reinhold Lubenau's writings on late 16th-century Ottoman Constantinople (modern-day Istanbul), Chardin reported that "Iranians would recoil while drinking, treating alcohol like a medicine to be swallowed rather than enjoyed".

 Matthee explains that the goal of getting drunk quickly stemmed from the fact that alcohol in Islamic culture was "not synonymous with sociability".
 As alcohol is considered a forbidden substance in Islam, alcohol could never become fully integrated into the idea of a proper life.
 Unlike the ancient Greek symposium tradition, where alcohol was considered a substance to brighten up the ambiance, it was firmly entrenched as part of the lifestyle of the elite.
-Nevertheless, even there alcohol remained a "forbidden fruit, and thus could not escape furtive embrace amid public disavowal".
+Nevertheless, even there, alcohol remained a "forbidden fruit, and thus could not escape furtive embrace amid public disavowal".
 In the Islamic world, the drinking of alcohol never became part of the overall food and drinking culture, in the way of "enhancing the convivial atmosphere of the meal, the way it did in Mediterranean and Christian/European culture".
 Meals in the Islamic world were usually eaten in silence with a glass of water.
 After that, the host and the guests would engage in discussion with coffee and tea with the water pipe, and usually in a different room.